 Taking inventory of your recurring subscriptions and services is just one habit that can get you on the road to better fortune.

-“If you look at the average amount of money you will earn over your lifetime, and figure out how many years you are working—most people earn more than a million dollars over their working life but very few people become millionaires,” says Nancy Butler, a Certified Financial Planner™.
+“If you look at the average amount of money you will earn over your lifetime, and figure out how many years you are working—most people earn more than a million dollars over their working life but very few people become millionaires,” says Nancy Butler, CFP®.
 “How they manage what goes through their fingers usually makes the difference.”

 So what are these easy changes that can help move you further along the road to prosperity?
 We asked two financial planners for their favorites.